ypaulsussman/yblog/content/other_peoples_lines.md

 The first condition of immortality is death. -Stanislaw Jerzy Lec

-Restrictions are great, because they make you more imaginative, they make you rethink things, they make you not do the obvious. -Joss Whedon (from “What's in a Firefly” documentary, on the Serenity DVD)
+Restrictions are great, because they make you more imaginative, they make you rethink things, they make you not do the obvious. -Joss Whedon (from "What's in a Firefly" documentary, on the Serenity DVD)

 Again, my favorite thing is always gonna be taking a moment of comedy and throwing something horrible in the middle of it, or vice versa... -Joss Whedon (from Serenity commentary)